gauniverseorg/ga-docs/docs/Tutorials/data.md

 </center>

 7. Now go to the base grid properties and add a data source.
-And also go to the textboxes and the checkbox and bind the data relevant to the control item.
+And also go to the textboxes and the checkbox and bind the data relevant to the control item
    > Note: The Datasource type is dynamic
-8. After adding the data source, go to the datatable properties and choose the data table columns and select all the data you want to show.
+8. After adding the data source, go to the datatable properties and choose the data table columns and select all the data you want to show
    > Note: you must select the \_Id as must be used when fetching data and filtering and so on

 <center>